 With any floor, you can't just think about the cost at the time of installation.
 You also need to factor in how long the material will last, and how well it will hold up in a particular environment.
 With laminate floors you are buying a relatively temporary product, that will wear down over time and have to be replaced.
 That means that it may not be as cost-effective as other more premium options.

-Floors does not exist in a vacuum, although a vacuum can be a great way to clean a floor.
+Laminate floors do not exist in a vacuum, although a vacuum can be a great way to clean a floor.
 The main thing to remember is that the material you choose will have to be cared for over time.
 Some of the cleaning procedures for different products can be involved, rigorous, and require the purchase of a number of specialty items.
-Luckily laminate has a protective wear layer which actually keeps most of the dirt and debris off of its surface, making it easy to sanitize whenever you think it is proper.
+Luckily laminate has a protective-wear layer which actually keeps most of the dirt and debris off of its surface, making it easy to sanitize whenever you think it is proper.

 Cleaning laminate floors should generally only require you to sweep, vacuum, or dry mop on a regular basis.
 For more intensive cleaning regimens a very mild soap and water solution can be used to gently scrub or mop specific areas.
 However, it is important that you do not allow water to form in puddles, or stand on the surface of the floor for prolonged periods of time, as it can cause damage in insidious ways.

-Laminate floors are a great, low cost, low maintenance option for a variety of spaces.
-However they do wear over time, and they are susceptible to water damage, so be sure that you only employ them in locations which they can handle.
+Laminate floors are a great, low-cost, low-maintenance option for a variety of spaces.
+However, they do wear over time and they are susceptible to water damage, so be sure that you only install them in locations designed for them.